singleron-RD/CeleScope/docs/snp/multi_snp.md

     --annovar_config annovar.config\
     --min_support_read 1
 ```
+## Output files
+### mkref
+- fasta index
+- gatk dictionary file

+### barcode

+- `01.barcode/{sample}_2.fq(.gz)` Demultiplexed R2 reads.
+Barcode and UMI are contained in the read name.
+The format of
+the read name is `{barcode}_{UMI}_{read ID}`.

+### cutadapt
+- `cutadapt.log` Cutadapt output log file.
+- `{sample}_clean_2.fq.gz` R2 reads file without adapters.

+### consensus
+- `{sample}_consensus.fq` Consensus fastq.

+### star
+- `{sample}_Aligned.sortedByCoord.out.bam` BAM file contains Uniquely Mapped Reads.

+- `{sample}_SJ.out.tab` SJ.out.tab contains high confidence collapsed splice junctions in tab-delimited format.

+- `{sample}_Log.out` Main log with a lot of detailed information about the run.
+This is most useful for troubleshooting and debugging.

+- `{sample}_Log.progress.out` Report job progress statistics, such as the number of processed reads,
+% of mapped reads etc. It is updated in 1 minute intervals.

+- `{sample}_Log.Log.final.out` Summary mapping statistics after mapping job is complete,
+very useful for quality control.
+The statistics are calculated for each read (single- or paired-end) and
+then summed or averaged over all reads.
+Note that STAR counts a paired-end read as one read,
+(unlike the samtools agstat/idxstats, which count each mate separately).
+Most of the information is collected about the UNIQUE mappers
+(unlike samtools agstat/idxstats which does not separate unique or multi-mappers).
+Each splicing is counted in the numbers of splices, which would correspond to
+summing the counts in SJ.out.tab.
+The mismatch/indel error rates are calculated on a per base basis,
+i.e. as total number of mismatches/indels in all unique mappers divided by the total number of mapped bases.

+- `{sample}_region.log` Picard CollectRnaSeqMetrics results.

+### featureCounts
+- `{sample}` Numbers of reads assigned to features (or meta-features).
+- `{sample}_summary` Stat info for the overall summrization results, including number of
+successfully assigned reads and number of reads that failed to be assigned due to
+various reasons (these reasons are included in the stat info).
+- `{sample}_Aligned.sortedByCoord.out.bam.featureCounts.bam` featureCounts output BAM,
+sorted by coordinates；BAM file contains tags as following(Software Version>=1.1.8):
+    - CB cell barcode
+    - UB UMI
+    - GN gene name
+    - GX gene id
+- `{sample}_name_sorted.bam` featureCounts output BAM, sorted by read name.

+### target_metrics
+- `filtered.bam` BAM file after filtering.

+### variant_calling

+- `{sample}_norm.vcf` Normalized vcf file.

+### analysis_snp
+- `{sample}_gt.csv` genotypes of variants of each cell.
+Row is variant, column is cell.
+- `{sample}_variant_ncell.csv` Number of cells with each genotype.
+- `{sample}_variant_table.csv` Annotated `{sample}_variant_ncell.csv`.

 ## Arguments
 `--mapfile` Mapfile is a tab-delimited text file with as least three columns.
 Each line of mapfile represents paired-end fastq files.